-Asking customers to leave reviews on specific sites is a standard practice, just remember you can’t incentivise customers to leave a positive review.
+Asking customers to leave reviews on specific sites is a standard practice, but just remember you can’t incentivize customers to leave a positive review.
 Choose the review sites that work best for your business and double down on collecting reviews while you have more customers coming through the door.

-Note: In the inevitable case when you receive a negative review, your response is almost more important than the review itself.
+Note: When you inevitably receive a negative review, your response is almost more important than the review itself.
 Make sure to address the issue and invite them back to try your business again.

 A local exercise studio in my town is always partnering with other local businesses that have similar audiences.
 They often allow local apparel shops, restaurants, beauty salons, and even the frozen yogurt shop down the street (that one’s a little mean) to set up a table or put out postcards in the reception area.
 This is so smart because when I walk around our town, I see their promotion cards all over the place from all the businesses they’ve partnered up with.
 For small, local businesses working together is better than working alone.

-You may not think that your busy season is the time to give discounts to your repeat customers, it seems more like a slow season activity.
+You may not think that your busy season is the time to give discounts to your repeat customers – it seems more like a slow season activity.
 However, getting your customers into the habit of frequenting your business during the busy season will only encourage their return when it slows down.
 You can use punch cards, postcards, social check-ins or anything else you can think of as proof.
-Giving away little freebies, like a free drink, or small extra bit of service, or even $5 off their next purchase gives customers a positive feeling toward your business and keeps them coming back for more.
+Giving away little freebies, like a free drink, or small extra bit of service, or even $5 off their next purchase to give customers a positive feeling toward your business and keep them coming back for more.